Ecological Landscape Design

 It is recommended that students complete the Native Plants of Spring, Summer, and Fall, and Sustainable Landscape Techniques before enrolling in this course.

 An optional project evaluation will be held on March 28, 2019.
 The snow date for any postponed classes is Thursday, April 4, 2019.
 This class qualifies for the following professional credits: 18 APLD, 6 CNP credits with DNLA, ISA, 4 NOFA AOLCP, and 18 PLNA.
+Eighteen professional development hours (PDH) have been approved for this class through LA CES.
+This class meets LA CES standards for HSW subject matter.

 There are still openings remaining at this time.